waynodiablo/Oystercard/bookmark_manager/16_many_to_many_relationships.md

 * Delete bookmarks :white_check_mark:
 * Update bookmarks :white_check_mark:
 * Comment on Bookmarks :white_check_mark:
-* Tag bookmarks into categories
+* Tag bookmarks into categories :construction:
-* Filter bookmarks by tag
+* Filter bookmarks by tag :construction:
 * Users manage their bookmarks

 In this challenge, you will set up a **many to many relationship** between Bookmarks a new resource, Tags.